Andreane Chamberland & Model Friend Pose Nude For Scandalous Poolside Pic

 Andreane Chamberland just set her Instagram feed alight with a sizzling nude photo.
-The smoking hot pic depicts Andreane and her friend, Claudie Auclair, without any clothing as they sit poolside in the sun.
+The smoking hot pic showed Andreane and her friend, Claudie Auclair, without any clothing as they sat poolside in the sun.
 They flaunted their voluptuous figures and had their fans racing to view the scandalous image.

 The naked model left very little to the imagination when she got together with her pal.
-Both of them got rid of their clothes and pleaded that they didn’t want any tan lines.
-Of course, this delighted their fans as they were treated to two nude women in one pic.
+Both of them got rid of their clothes and said that they didn’t want any tan lines.
+This delighted their fans as they were treated to two nude women in one Instagram pic.

 Andreane took to social media on Monday morning to introduce her friend to her hordes of followers.
 The two models were naked but stylized the photo so that it was still Instagram-safe.
 Both put their arms across their chest, and because they sat in profile, their nether regions weren’t visible.

 Andreane styled her hair in a side-part and allowed her wavy blond hair to fall down her back and shoulders.
 She appeared to be wearing a full-face of makeup that highlighted her eyes and lips.
 She also revealed the tan bikini lines on her booty.
-The French-Canadian model flaunted sideboob and an impossibly tiny waist for the camera.
+The French-Canadian model flaunted her sideboob and an impossibly tiny waist for the camera.
 She posed by looking over her shoulder and gazing at the lens.

 Claudie wore a similar hairstyle and also appeared to be wearing some makeup.
 She accessorized with a couple of rings and a bangle on her wrist.
-Claudie showed off a tattoo on her back, just above her ample backside.
-Claudie also exposed plenty of skin and sideboob.
+Claudie showed off a tattoo on her back, just above her ample backside, and she also exposed plenty of skin and sideboob.
 She dangled her long, lean legs into the pool while glancing over her shoulder.

 The Instagram models posed next to a large sparkling pool that was surrounded by a lush garden.
 Fir trees, shrubbery, and flower beddings flanked the pool and an impressive building.

-Andreane has a solid following of over 516,000 people.
+Andreane has a solid following of more than 516,000 people.
 She regularly posts titillating content to her social media feed to pique the interest of her fans.
-In fact, this particular image has already racked up over 11,000 views proving that she caters to their preferences.
+In fact, this particular image has already racked up more than 11,000 views, proving that she caters to their preferences.
 A further 453 fans have also posted comments in the four hours since the image went live.

 “Two beautiful girls enjoying each other’s company.
 The sun adores you both.
 I am happy for you,” one fan gushed.